michaelEmeka/Quick_Sort-Algorithm-Visualizer/README.md

-The Quick Sort algorithm is an efficient and very popular sorting algorithm used in many situations due to its high efficiency(time(ONlogN) and space complexities(logN)).
+The Quick Sort algorithm is an efficient and very popular sorting algorithm used in many situations due to its high efficiency(time(ONlogN) and space complexities(logN)), and its divide and conquer approach.

+Here we visualize it using bars in form of rectangles.

 Language: C.
 Programming Paradigm: Function based.